cdapio/cdap/docs/developer-guide/source/advanced.rst

 -----------------------------------------
 To run `Guava Services <https://code.google.com/p/guava-libraries/wiki/ServiceExplained>`__ as ``TwillApplication``\s, add the service to the application using the ``addService(name, guavaService)`` method.
-The service can be managed, started, and stopped as other services.
+The service can be managed, started, and stopped as other CDAP services.

 Services Integration with Metrics and Logging
 ---------------------------------------------